tensorflow/tflite-micro/tensorflow/lite/micro/docs/porting_reference_ops.md

     This bulk-delete action is in its own commit for reasons similar to those given in the step above: to produce a more readable, reviewable diff in this step and in the next.
-Because the files are not yet added to the build, they need not (and obviously won't) compiler or function.
+Because the files are not yet added to the build, they need not (and obviously won't) compile or function.
 What to delete now as opposed to deleting in the next commit is somewhat subjective, but make    deletes in order to:

     -   Flatten the namespace down to `tflite`.
     -   Stop resizing output tensors.